dfinity/interface-spec/spec/index.md

     -   Otherwise, if the `arg` is a Candid-encoded record with a `canister_id` field of type `principal`, then the effective canister id must be that principal.

-    -   Otherwise, the call is rejected with a [reject code](#reject-codes) independently of the effective canister id.
+    -   Otherwise, the call is rejected by the system independently of the effective canister id.

 -   If the request is an update call to a canister that is not the Management Canister (`aaaaa-aa`) or if the request is a query call, then the effective canister id must be the `canister_id` in the request.